pandeysoni/pandeysoni.github.io/content/posts/2017-08-05---upload-files-to-aws-s3-in-node.js.md

 ---
 ![screenshot](/media/image2.jpg)

-Hello Guys!
-I have received very good response from my previous articles, which encourages me to write more about technology stuff.
-This time, I too have something interesting to share with you.
 Now a days, I am working on AWS services (API Gateway, Lambda Function, DynamoDb, S3 etc.).
 In this story, I will explain How to upload files to AWS server (S3).
 What we are going to use here:

 * Node.js